 Homemade Mushroom Gravy is a showstopper addition to many meals.
-This easy to prepare rich gravy is great over steak, chicken, pork, or even simply a homemade mashed potato recipe.
+This easy to prepare rich gravy is great over steak, these keto chicken thighs, pork, or even simply a homemade mashed potato recipe.
 A perfect combination of mushrooms, garlic, herbs, and broth create a delicious sauce that will soon become a staple in your meal plan.

 Mushroom Gravy Recipe